Summer Camp 2019

 Parents are asked to walk their students into the main parish hall at St. Stephen's where we will gather and finish each day.
 Parents also must come into the building to pick up their campers at the end of the day.
 You may drop off your child as early as 8:30am for camp, but no earlier as there may not be a supervising adult present.

 The teachers have no office space at St. Stephen’s, and they will leave soon after 3:00, so please pick up your children on time!
 We offer additional supervision from 3-5pm each day.

-On the final day of camp, we will have special activities, including the theory bee and a pizza party.
-Our Camp Concert will take place at 3:00 pm on Saturday, July 27th in St. Stephen’s Sanctuary.
+On the final day of camp, Saturday, July 27th, we will have dress rehearsals, special activities, including a theory bee and a pizza party.
+Our Camp Concert will take place at 3:00 pm in St. Stephen’s Sanctuary.
 Campers will wear their camp t-shirt for the concert.